Minsaengdan incident

-The Minsaengdan incident, or Min-Sheng-T'uan Incident, was a series of purges occurring between 1933 and 1936 in which the Communist Party of China arrested, expelled, and killed Koreans in Manchuria, based on the suspicion that the purged Koreans were supporting the Japanese occupiers as part of the pro-Japanese and anti-communist group, Minsaengdan.
-The CPC arrested and expelled over 1,000 of its Korean members and killed 500 during the purges.
+The Minsaengdan incident, or Min-Sheng-T'uan Incident, was a series of purges occurring between 1933 and 1936 in which the Chinese Communist Party (CCP) arrested, expelled, and killed Koreans in Manchuria, based on the suspicion that the purged Koreans were supporting the Japanese occupiers as part of the pro-Japanese and anti-communist group, Minsaengdan.
+The CCP arrested and expelled over 1,000 of its Korean members and killed 500 during the purges.
 Korean guerilla leader and future founder of North Korea Kim Il Sung was arrested and then exonerated during the purges and his opposition to the purges became an important factor in solidifying his leadership among the guerillas opposing the Japanese occupation.

 Background

 The Empire of Japan had ruled Korea since the Japan-Korea Treaty of 1905 and formally annexed Korea in 1910.
 In 1931, Imperial Japan used the false flag Mukden Incident as a pre-text to invade Manchuria.
 The Japanese incursion led to the creation of competing pro-Japanese and nationalist Korean organizations.

-After the Comintern's "one country, one party" directive of December 1928, Korean communist partisans were absorbed into the Communist Party of China.
-Following completion of the merger of Korean communists and the CPC in April 1931, more than 90% of the party members in Manchuria were Korean.
-When the CPC established a united guerilla army in the 1930s, it viewed the Korean border regions as the most promising areas of anti-Japanese resistance.
+After the Comintern's "one country, one party" directive of December 1928, Korean communist partisans were absorbed into the CCP.
+Following completion of the merger of Korean communists and the CCP in April 1931, more than 90% of the party members in Manchuria were Korean.
+When the CCP established a united guerilla army in the 1930s, it viewed the Korean border regions as the most promising areas of anti-Japanese resistance.
 Before the purges of the Minsaengdan incident, the majority-Korean Chinese border region of Kando (present day Yanbian Korean Autonomous Prefecture) had been the seat of radical experiments in self-rule through the formation of soviets.